 If you’d like to stay longer, you can apply for a 60-day tourist visa in Phnom Penh.
-These cost $35 and can be extended four times for 30 days each time.
+These cost $35 and can be extended at least once for 30 days.

 To apply for a 60-day visa you will need the following:

 A completed application form (pick one up at the embassy)

 Original passport with at least 6 months validity remaining and a full blank page for the visa sticker

 A 60-day tourist visa costs $45 and take three working days to process.